Which MacBook Should You Buy? MacBook vs. Air vs. Pro

 All Apple laptops offer above-average screen brightness, but the 13-inch MacBook Pro is at the top of the class, registering 389 nits on our tests.
 That beats the 12-inch MacBook and 13-inch Air.
 The 11-inch Air pumps out a lot of brightness for its size, though, registering 370 nits.

 If you work on photos or video editing, color accuracy is paramount.
 Our Delta-E test measures this attribute and returns a number score, with 0 being perfect.
-Both the 13-inch Retina MacBook Pro and 12-inch MacBook notched 1.2, which is excellent, but the 15-inch model wasn't far behind at 2.1.
+The 12-inch MacBook notched 0.99, which is excellent, and the 13-inch MacBook Pro turned in a very good 1.2.
+The 15-inch model wasn't too far behind at 2.1.
 The 13-inch MacBook Air brought up the rear with 4.3, which is worse than the laptop category average.

 Best Port Selection: 13- and 15-inch MacBook Pro